CenturySturgeon/Notes/Notes/5_SQL.md

 ### Joins

-- Produces values by merging together rows from different **related** tables.
+- Produce values by merging together rows from different **related** tables.
   - Use a join **most times** that you're asked to find data that involves multiple resources.
   - Table order between `FROM` and `JOIN` often **matters**.
   - Must provide context if column names colide.
   - Columns can be renamed using the `AS` keyword.

 ![SQL Joins](../images/SQLJoins.png)